Online presence management: Reputation management

 In today's business environment, consumers have unlimited accessible information about a company, product or service on social network sites.
 How a company is perceived or their reputation can make or break a business.
 For these reasons, businesses cannot afford not to monitor, communicate and maintain their online reputation.

-Social Media Marketing
+Social media marketing

 Social media marketing uses social media platforms to create and foster communities and relationships among people and businesses.
 Social media is one of the most prevalent forms of communication and marketing today and businesses reach massive amounts of potential customers through it.
 Social media marketing is focused on creating content that attracts attention and encourages readers to share content with their social networks.
 Social messages are often effective because they usually come from a trusted, third-party source, rather than the brand itself.
 However, a brand having their own specific voice through social media can also be very effective for keeping loyal customers close and attracting new ones.

 Understanding what tools are available and how to use them effectively is key to success in social media marketing.
 Some of these tools include: